Does testosterone cause hair loss? Separating hormonal fact from fiction

 Testosterone does not directly cause male pattern hair loss; DHT acting on genetically sensitive follicles does.
 The answer requires distinguishing between the fuel and the fire.
 Testosterone itself is not the direct destroyer of hair follicles.
 However, it is the primary raw material that the body converts into the actual culprit.
 This distinction is vital for understanding male pattern baldness, clinically known as androgenetic alopecia.

 Androgenetic alopecia is the most common form of hair loss in men, affecting approximately 30% to 50% of men by age 50.[1]
-Studies of men with androgenetic alopecia generally find they do not necessarily have higher circulating levels of total testosterone compared to men with full heads of hair.
+As reported in clinical studies, men with androgenetic alopecia do not necessarily have higher circulating levels of total testosterone compared to men with full heads of hair.
 Instead, the pathology is driven by a genetic predisposition that makes hair follicles on the scalp hypersensitive to androgens (male hormones).

 Historical data shows that androgens are necessary for this process to begin.
 According to Hamilton’s classic 1951 paper in Annals of the New York Academy of Sciences, men who produced extremely little testosterone due to prepubertal castration did not develop male pattern baldness, while androgen exposure later could trigger patterned loss in predisposed individuals.[1]
 This helped clarify that while testosterone is the fuel that starts the engine, the genetic blueprint determines whether the car crashes.